Financial accounts statistics – commentary

 Financial corporations

-The faster growth of liabilities compared to financial assets (1.8% and 1.3% respectively) led to a deterioration in the sector’s net financial position.
-Negative net financial assets increased by 9.0% due to negative financial transactions, which partly weakened the positive revaluation.
+The faster growth of financial assets compared to liabilities (3.0% and 2.5% respectively) led to an improvement in the sector’s net financial position.
+Negative net financial assets declined by 4.7% owing to a positive balance of financial transactions, partly offset by a negative balance of revaluation and other changes.

 Chart 4 – Shares of sub-sectors in financial assets and liabilities of the financial sector